 A common response people have when asked what they want to focus on or improve in marriage or couples counselling is often communication.
 While this might seem to be a reasonable goal, the term is so general and broad that it is neither descriptive nor helpful.
 As a counsellor, you’re left wondering if by “communication” they are referring to active listening skills, conflict resolution strategies, assertive statements, non-verbal communication, etc.?
 In truth, they may be referring to all of the above.

 In my career as a therapist working with people hoping to create healthier relationships in their lives, there is one element that seems to link and weave through all of the usual communication skills and strategies.
-It’s what I’ve come to view as the ‘secret ingredient’ in relationships, and that is.
+It’s what I’ve come to view as the ‘secret ingredient’ in relationships, and that is empathy.
 It’s that quality, intention and emotion that should always be present and practiced in our most important relationships.
 It’s the one element that provides a special “flavouring” making our connections distinctive and meaningful.

 Emotion researchers generally define empathy as the ability to sense other people’s emotions, coupled with the capacity to imagine what someone else might be thinking or feeling.
 In contrast, sympathy is to feel sorrow or pity for a person’s condition.